 Students looking toward a career in research, preparing for graduate school or who simply want to become more knowledgeable in their field benefit from participating in a research co-op.
 Students participating in research co-ops experience a growth in their critical thinking and problem solving skills.
 Research co-op opportunities are available through multiple disciplines, including biological science, information technology, communications, religion, history, engineering and the arts.
 In addition, students have the option of working in an academic, industry or non-profit setting, depending on their area of interest.

-Students also work in numerous research co-op positions outside of Drexel, for example a student recently worked in Princeton University's Physics Department on the development of a cryogenic test system.
 If you are considering a research co-op, a proactive job search is important in finding a position that fits your interests and field of study.
 Contact Steinbright for more information.